lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
-## Creation and transformation of genotypes
+## Creation and manipulation of genotypes

 A genotype can be create and modified in many ways.
 This is a summary of manipulations that can be made algorithmically or manually, typing from the user interface (red indicates changes):